 In order to address illegal transport or unauthorized production of controlled substances, blockchain technology presents the opportunity to securely track, indicate chronology, and highlight identifying data (makeup and composition) of substances in an immutable record.
 Enterprise Ethereum provides smart contracts and systems interoperability that will revolutionize the industry.

 Enterprise Ethereum enables secure data management, consent management, medical device and drug tracking, and other blockchain use cases.
-ConsenSys Solutions is well positioned to help your enterprise navigate the suite blockchain products and services that will significantly change the industry for the better.
+ConsenSys Solutions is well-positioned to help your enterprise navigate the suite blockchain products and services that will significantly change the industry for the better.

-Secure management of Electronic Health Records (EHRs)
+How will blockchain secure management of Electronic Health Records (EHRs)?